Back to blog

 WebElement

-WebElement in Selenium represents an element from HTML pages.
+WebElement in Selenium represents an element from HTML code.
 Here are the most commonly used actions:

 • element.text – access text element;